Organize your containers

 A company might have a general information website, and ecommerce website on a separate domain, a domain that hosts a blog, and mobile apps for Android and for iOS.
 In Google Tag Manager, this company has created a single Tag Manager account.
 Within that account they have set up a total of five containers: Three web containers for their information, ecommerce, and blog websites, a container for their Android app, and a container for their iOS app.

 Important note for mobile apps: Each new major version of a mobile app should have a new container.
 (Minor revisions such as bug fix releases might not need new containers.)
 Use container export/import to migrate content between containers.

-It is likely that you may end up creating multiple Google Analytics, DoubleClick Floodlight, AdWords, and other tags.
-To keep things organized and easy to locate, we recommend using a naming convention similar to the following pattern: <tag type> - <name of app> - <detail>.
+It is common for Tag Manager configurations to include a large number tags, triggers, and variables.
+To keep your container's content organized and easy to work with, we recommend that you use a naming convention similar to the following pattern: <tag type> - <name of app> - <detail>.